frequently asked questions

 Welcome to the frequently asked questions (FAQ) page.
 The most commonly asked questions about psychotherapy and counselling are answered as factually as possible.

-Answers which are specific to the United Kingdom and/or Scotland are coloured thus.
+Answers which are specific to the United Kingdom (UK) and/or Scotland are coloured thus.

 what is the difference between psychotherapy and counselling?

 The perceived differences between psychotherapy and counselling have long been debated.
 A fundamental problem is that these activities and any boundaries between them are poorly defined both in practice and in research.
 None of the criteria often argued to differentiate counselling and psychotherapy (such as: type of problem; symptomatic relief or personality change; 'depth' of working; internal or external focus; working with the conscious or unconscious; directiveness or non-directiveness; duration of therapy; frequency of sessions; practitioner's job title or length of training) appear to be applied consistently or proven clinically reliable.
 Moreover, research on therapeutic effectiveness does not support the relevance of these supposed distinctions to client outcome.
 Commonalities between counselling and psychotherapy are, however, considerable and highly significant to outcome.
 For these reasons, we conclude that there is no meaningful difference between the terms.

 The evidence is clear: successful therapy depends much more on the individual therapist than on the type of therapy.
 Also, the competence of a therapist is best measured by the actual results they achieve with clients, rather than relying on their qualifications, training history, or professional affiliations.
 Consequently, you should seek the most competent therapist possible with whom you can build a good working relationship.
 Recommendations from family or friends with similar beliefs and values, or referrals from knowledgeable professionals, can be most useful in this regard.
 The most important characteristics of good therapy and good therapists are discussed in detail in More interesting facts and Tips for clients.